davidjumiller/DORA-ProgramAnalysis/MILESTONES.md

 ## Progress so far

-- Fetching service - saves js files found on github to our designated folder.
+- Fetching service - saves js files found on github to our designated folder (done).
 - Visualizer - design finalized for the most part (See Mockup), json input sent from engine also mostly finalized.
 - Engine - File input and AST generation finished, AST Visitor and JSON output in progress.